Spanish American Civic Association La Casa

 Spanish American Civic Association La Casa - Lancaster, PA

-Spanish American Civic Association La Casa is a mental health and addiction treatment facility located at 134 Locust Street in the 17602 zip code in Lancaster, PA.
+Spanish American Civic Association La Casa is an addiction and mental health treatment center located at 134 Locust Street in the 17602 zip code in Lancaster, PA.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Spanish American Civic Association La Casa include 12-step rehab, CBT and relapse prevention treatment.
-Spanish American Civic Association La Casa provides residential addiction treatment and long term rehab.
-It also provides residential treatment for substance use and transitional and sober living.
+Some of the treatment approaches used by Spanish American Civic Association La Casa include motivational interviewing, relapse prevention treatment and dialectical behavior therapy.
+Spanish American Civic Association La Casa provides residential long term treatment and long term rehab.
+It also provides residential substance use treatment and halfway and sober housing.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 134 Locust Street, Lancaster, PA 17602